CastielWong/Laboratory/DevOps/Kubernetes/README.md

 Without these protections, there would be no way to order containers writing to the storage.

 There are three terms often used for multi-container pods: _ambassador_, _adapter_, and _sidecar_.
 Each term is an expression of what a secondary pod is intended to do.
 All are just multi-container pods.
-- ambassador: it's used to communicate with outside resources, often outside the cluster.
+- ambassador: It's used to communicate with outside resources, often outside the cluster.
   Using a proxy, like Envoy or other, to embed a proxy instead of using one provided by the cluster, which is helpful if one is unsure of the cluster configuration.
   It allows for access to the outside world without having to implement a service or another entry in an ingress controller: proxy local connection, reverse proxy, limits HTTP requests, re-route from the main container to the outside world.​
-- adapter: it's useful to modify the data generated by the primary container.
+- adapter: It's useful to modify the data generated by the primary container.
   The basic purpose of an adapter container is to modify data, either on ingress or egress, to match some other need.
   An adapter would be an efficient way to standardize the output of the main container to be ingested by the monitoring tool, without having to modify the monitor or the containerized application.
   An adapter container transforms multiple applications to singular view.